PipedreamHQ/pipedream/docs/docs/README.md

 ## Open Source

-Pipedream maintains an open source registry of source and action components on GitHub.
+Pipedream maintains an [open source component registry](https://github.com/pipedreamhq/pipedream/) on GitHub.
 Reuse these components in workflows so you don't need to write boilerplate code for common API integrations.
 Or use existing components as scaffolding to customize and publish your own.
-You can also create a PR contribute new or enhanced components via GitHub.
+You can also [create a PR contribute new or enhanced components](/components/guidelines/#process) via GitHub.

 ## Contributing

-We hope is that by providing a generous free tier, you will not only get value from Pipedream, but you will give back to help us improve the product for the entire community and grow the platform including:
+We hope is that by providing a generous free tier, you will not only get value from Pipedream, but you will give back to help us improve the product for the entire community and grow the platform by:

-- Contributing open source components to our registry or sharing via your own Github repo
+- [Contributing](/components/guidelines/) open source components to our [registry](https://github.com/pipedreamhq/pipedream.) or sharing via your own Github repo
-- Ask and answer questions in our [public community](https://pipedream.com/community/)
+- Asking and answering questions in our [public community](https://pipedream.com/community/)
-- Report bugs and request features that will help us build a better product
+- Reporting bugs and requesting features that will help us build a better product
-- Follow us on [Twitter](https://twitter.com/pipedream), star our [Github repo](https://github.com/PipedreamHQ/pipedream) and subscribe to our [YouTube channel](https://www.youtube.com/c/pipedreamhq)
+- Following us on [Twitter](https://twitter.com/pipedream), staring our [Github repo](https://github.com/PipedreamHQ/pipedream) and subscribing to our [YouTube channel](https://www.youtube.com/c/pipedreamhq)
-- Recommend us to your friends and colleagues
+- Recommending us to your friends and colleagues

 Learn about [all the ways you can contribute](https://pipedream.com/contributing).